 Glutathione is the major anti-oxidant in the body.
 In addition to have an anti-inflammatory effect, glutathione also supports the immune system.
 Not all glutathione products are the same.
 Make sure you take the form called S-Acetyl L-Glutathione.

-For convenience we carry glutathione in capsules, liquid and patches.
+For convenience we carry glutathione in capsules and patches.
 Our liquid form is almost as strong as an intravenous glutathione, with one difference; the intravenous form usually comes with strong side-effects.
 When taking this supplement orally, there are no side effects.

 Glutathione is rapidly absorbed by the liver in our body so I suggest that whenever taking glutathione it is important to take precursors to glutathione to help your body make more of it.
-We have a glutathione builder product that contains all the elements necessary to help the body to produce glutathione: N-Acetyl L-Cysteine, Cordyceps Extract, Gotu Kola Extract, Milk Thistle Extract, L-Glutamine and Alpha Lipoic Acid.
+We have a glutathione builder product that contains the main element necessary to help the body to produce glutathione: N-Acetyl L-Cysteine.

 Step six: As a Chinese medicine practitioner I have to mention about the power of Chinese herbs, especially when it comes to strengthening the immune system.
 I have developed an herbal tea called Immune Boost.
 This herbal tea contains natural herbs that strengthen the immune system and have strong anti-viral properties.
 We have been able to assemble a formula that is strong and delicious at the same time.
 The ingredients are: Astragalus Root, Liquorice Root, Ginger Root, Jujube Fruit, Goji Berry.